-Under Delaware law, unless otherwise specified in the certificate of incorporation or bylaws of the corporation,

-Delaware Cayman Islands directors shall be elected by a plurality of the votes of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors. of "ordinary resolutions" as a whole, or with respect to specific provisions.
+Under Delaware law, unless otherwise specified in the certificate of incorporation or bylaws of the corporation, directors shall be elected by a plurality of the votes of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors.

+The Companies Law defines "special resolutions" only.
+A company's articles of association can therefore tailor the definition of "ordinary resolutions" as a whole, or with respect to specific provisions.
 Our Articles provide that the election of directors shall be subject to applicable listing rules.
 At a general meeting of election of directors, the number of votes exercisable in respect of one share shall be the same as the number of directors to be elected, and the total number of votes per share may be consolidated for election of one candidate or may be split for election of two or more candidates.
 A candidate to whom the ballots cast represent a prevailing number of votes shall be deemed a director so elected.

+Cumulative Voting

-Cumulative Voting No cumulative voting for the election of directors unless so provided in the certificate of incorporation.
+No cumulative voting for the election of directors unless so provided in the certificate of incorporation.

 No cumulative voting for the election of directors unless so provided in the articles of association.
 Our Articles expressly provide for cumulative voting on the election of directors as described above.

 Directors' Powers Regarding Bylaws The certificate of incorporation may grant the directors the power to adopt, amend or repeal bylaws.
 The memorandum and articles of association may only be amended by a special resolution of the shareholders.

 Nomination and Removal of Directors and Filling Vacancies on Board Shareholders may generally nominate directors if they comply with advance notice provisions and other procedural requirements in company bylaws.
 Holders of a majority of the shares may remove a director with or without cause, except in certain cases involving a classified board or if the company uses cumulative voting.
 Unless otherwise provided for in the certificate of incorporation, directorship vacancies are filled by a majority of the directors elected or then in office.

 Nomination and removal of directors and filling of board vacancies are governed by the terms of the articles of association.
 Our Articles provide that only shareholders may elect directors by cumulative voting and may remove directors by Supermajority Resolution.

-Mergers and Similar Arrangements Under Delaware law, with certain exceptions, a merger, consolidation, exchange or sale of all or substantially all the assets of a corporation must be approved The Companies Law provides for the merger or consolidation of two or more companies into a single entity.
-The legislation makes a distinction between a by the board of directors and a majority of the outstanding shares entitled to vote thereon.
+Mergers and Similar Arrangements

+Under Delaware law, with certain exceptions, a merger, consolidation, exchange or sale of all or substantially all the assets of a corporation must be approved by the board of directors and a majority of the outstanding shares entitled to vote thereon.
 Under Delaware law, a shareholder of a corporation participating in certain major corporate transactions may, under certain circumstances, be entitled to appraisal rights pursuant to which such shareholder may receive cash in the amount of the fair value of the shares held by such shareholder (as determined by a court) in lieu of the consideration such shareholder would otherwise receive in the transaction.
 Delaware law also provides that a parent corporation, by resolution of its board of directors, may merge with any subsidiary, of which it owns at least 90% of each class of capital stock without a vote by shareholders of such subsidiary.
 Upon any such merger, dissenting shareholders of the subsidiary would have appraisal rights.